OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Step 8.
 Upgrade the Database Version
 ================================================================================

-.. important:: Users of the Community Edition of OpenNebula can upgrade from the previous stable version if they are running a non-commercial OpenNebula cloud.
-In order to access the migrator package a request needs to be made through this `online form <https://opennebula.io/get-migration>`__.

 Make sure at this point that OpenNebula is not running.
 If you installed from packages, the service may have been started automatically.
 Simply run the ``onedb upgrade -v`` command.
 The connection parameters are automatically retrieved from ``/etc/one/oned.conf``.